Sanction Panel Procedures

-1. A complaint is submitted to the Office of Student Conduct (OSC).
+1. A report of information or complaint is submitted to the Office of Student Conduct (OSC).

 2. Staff from the OSC may or may not meet with the complainant to review the complaint for follow up and answer any questions they may have about the process.

 3. Staff from the Office of Student Conduct send a notice letter to the respondent(s), informing them that a complaint has been received and the alleged violations in the complaint.
 A request to meet is included in this notification.
 At that meeting, OSC staff will review the complaint, answer questions, and discuss options for responding.
 Following this meeting, the respondent has five business days to submit a written response to the complaint.

 4. Once all the respondents submit their response or that deadline passes (whichever comes first), OSC staff reviews all case information with the Chair of the COD.
 The Chair reviews it and determines if a case will be handled administratively, via sanctioning panel, or via COD hearing.